-In order to develop future traffic volumes along the corridor, the GSATS model was reviewed, to determine projected growth rates to be applied to the existing 2023 traffic volumes, discussed previously in Section 2.6.
+In order to develop future traffic volumes along the corridor, the GSATS model was reviewed to determine projected growth rates.
+These projected growth rates were applied to the existing 2023 traffic volumes, which were discussed previously in Section 2.6.
 The limits of the model reviewed, along with the 2019 Base and 2045 Projected daily volumes for each link along the network are illustrated in Exhibit 3.1 and Table 3.1.
 The segment-by-segment base to projection daily volume changes were used to develop growth rates for sections of the corridor.